-If you still want the benefits of calcium, protein, and vitamins but don’t need to gain weight, this is the way to go.
+If you still want the benefits of calcium, protein, and vitamins but don’t need to gain weight, then you should consider drinking this milk during pregnancy.

 Let’s switch gears and look at plant-based milk.

-You don’t have to drink cow milk to enjoy the benefits of vitamins, protein, and calcium.
+You don’t have to drink cow’s milk to enjoy the benefits of vitamins, protein, and calcium.